-Strategic areas Measures Resources Timeframe Basic indicators for monitoring (gender indicators) Executors Partners I. Improvement of the Institutional Mechanism of Reaching the Gender Equality 1.1.
+Strategic areas Measures Resources Timeframe Basic indicators for monitoring Executors (gender indicators) Partners I. Improvement of the In stitutional N Mechanism of Reaching the Gender Equality 1.1.
 Strengthening of the national mechanism for gender equality reaching 1.1.1.
 The status of the National Council on Issues of Women, Family and Gender Development is confirmed as main coordinating organ for state gender policy realization.
 27.02.
 2001 The Regulation has been approved.
-The status of the National Board as the chief coordination body has been secured by the normative act Administration of the President of the K/R, secretariat of National Council The UNDP Social Governance Programme, international organization s NGOs, experts.
-1.1.2.
-Stability and succession in National Committee activity on women's and family problems and gender development and its secretariat is ensured Budgetary and non budgetary funds 2002 The amount of funds for implementation of the NAP (National Action Plan) and activity of National Council allocated from the state budget The number of members of the National Council The number of staff members o the Secretariat of the National Council Personnel rotation of the National Council (average term of service for the staff members of the Secretariat National Council) Administration of the President of the K/R, Secretariat National Council, KR Government, Ministry of Finance 1.1.3.
-Government of the Kyrgyz Republic is assigned as performer of state gender policy 2002 Function for gender policy realization in executive authority is assigned to the 1st Vice-Prime Minister of KR Structural department or exact executive in the Government performing state gender policy functions.
-Government of the K/R
+The status of the National Board as the chief coordination body has been secured by the normative act Administration the President of the K/R, secretariat of National Counce Social Governance Programme, 1.1.2.
+Stability and succession in National Committee activity on women's and family problems and gender development and its secretariat is ensured Budgetary and non budgetary funds 2002 The amount of funds for implementation of the NAP (National Action Plan) and activity of National Council allocated from the state budget The number of members of the National Council The number of staff members o the Secretariat of the National Council Personnel rotation of the National Council (average term of service for the staff members of the Secretariat National Council) 1, 1.1.3.
+Government of the Kyrgyz Republic is assigned as performer of state gender policy 2002 Function for gender policy realization in executive authority is assigned to the 1st Vice-Prime Minister of KR Structural department or exact executive in the Government performing state gender policy functions. he